Kartones/finished-games/README.md

 ### Notes

+Javascript uses features from ES2015 and assumes a modern browser, which means: not outdated Firefox, Chrome, Safari or Edge.
+Internet Explorer and other older browsers are not supported.

 Not all functionality is yet implemented, expect missing basic features until reaching MVP 1.1.

 There is a roadmap but for now internal, I do plan to make the site fully usable without needing to rely on django-admin, I'll eventually add an autocomplete textfield for selecting the game and/or platform, and other basic features, all before considering MVP 1.1 done.